dcsil/Achievo/team/profiles/zoey_xie.md

 ## Strengths

-- Adaptibility
+- Adaptibility and quick learning
-- Software practices and knowledge
+- Software development practices and knowledge -- but is still learning!
 - Communication and client understanding

 ## Weaknesses

-- Technical knowledge
+- Taking on too many things at once
 - Organization
-- Getting overwhelmed
+- Getting overwhelmed if there are too many things going on at once (the intersection of the first two)